ishail/m-mail/CONTRIBUTING.md

-Thank you for contributing to Gomail!
+Thank you for contributing to m-mail!
 Here are a few guidelines:

 ## Bugs